michaelfortune/RepData_PeerAssessment1/PA1_template.Rmd

 ![plot1] (https://github.com/michaelfortune/RepData_PeerAssessment1/blob/master/Plot1.png)

 c) Calculate and display the mean of the total number of steps taken per day

 ```r
 print(mean(tot.steps, na.rm=TRUE))
 ```
 ```r
 ## [1] 9354.23
 ```
+If in the tapply function above, na.rm had not been set to TRUE, the value would have been 10766.
+This will be considered again below in part 4 where the mean is calculated again.

 d) Calculate and display the median of the total number of steps taken per day

 ```r
 print(median(tot.steps, na.rm=TRUE))
 ```
 ```r
 ## [1] 10395
 ```
+If in the tapply function above, na.rm had not been set to TRUE, the value would have been 10765 This will be considered again below in part 4 where the median is calculated again.

 3. What is the average daily activity pattern?
 ----------------------------------------------
 a) Calculate averages